Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Contractors will provide a full two-year, 100% labor and materials warranty.

-If the plan is approved, the current pool would permanently close after the 2020 season; the new pool would be constructed in 2021 and open in 2022.
+The current pool is scheduled to permanently close after the 2020 season; the new pool is scheduled for construction in 2021 and completion in 2022.

 The City of Pierre